filisko/testable-functions/README.md

         global $var
         $var = 1;
     },
-    // you can also load stuff from a file
-    'require' => function() {
+    // you can also load anything (functions, classes, etc.) from a file 'require' => function() {
         eval(file_get_contents(__DIR__ . '/functions.php'));
     },